 Not for the faint of heart, but deeply satisfying.

 This is an especially good option if you’ve found a specific wedding dress you like, and someone is selling theirs on.
-Some very savvy brides sell their dresses on fairly sharpish, so you may be able to find a second-hand dress from last season.
+Some very savvy brides sell their dresses on fairly sharpish, so you may be able to find a second-hand dress from last season on eBay.

 If you’ve got a particular designer in mind but can’t find the specific dress (maybe it’s this season’s and no-one is selling theirs on yet) you’ll probably find similar styles from one or two seasons ago that will fit the bill.
 Changing minor details on a dress that is nearly right will be easier and less time consuming than holding out for this season’s dress on resale.

-Your personal style will dictate so I’ll refrain from laying out all my personal favourites here – but let me just do a quick shout out to this beautiful lace bridal gown from Monsoon. if you’ve got a hearty imagination, TK MAXX are a fun option for browsing and their maxi dresses are very reasonable if you’re willing to get a bit crafty and creative.
-If you’ve been thinking about getting married in blue, someone please make all my dreams come true and get married in this amazing Stella McCartney fishtail gown.
+Your personal style will dictate so I’ll refrain from laying out all my personal favourites here.
+If you’ve got a hearty imagination, TK MAXX are a fun option for browsing and their maxi dresses are very reasonable if you’re willing to get a bit crafty and very creative.

 If you’re new to the world of reproduction vintage, let me firstly just give you a warm welcome.
 Everything here is really reasonably priced and super flattering, so you’re in good hands.
 If you’re into the idea of a 50s or 60s style dress but without the hassle or the price tag, you’re in the right place.

 Lindy Bop is a great place to start – it’s cheap, it’s cute, and they do sizes 8 – 26.
-I’m LOVING this Jackie O dress and OH by the way it’s £40.
+The pictures don’t always do them justice, so it’s worth going through them one at a time with a fairly open mind.
 Even if you get your dress elsewhere, if you’re going for a dress with a mid-length circle skirt girl you’re going to need a petticoat, and Lindy Bop cannot be beaten on price in that department.
 You can go for classic white, or even a pop of colour to give your outfit a little something something.

-The Pretty Dress Company doesn’t have a dedicated wedding dress collection, but I cannot get enough of their ivory crepe jumpsuit.
+The Pretty Dress Company doesn’t have a dedicated wedding dress collection, but they have some amazing jumpsuits if that’s you’re bag.
 If you like your repro-vintage a little more traditional, check out the Fatale collection – beautiful off the shoulder dresses in a variety of lengths, styles, and colours (the dress above is the Fatale Prom Dress in Ice Blue).

 Let me just get this out here now: dress sizes have become a little more generous over the years.
 A size 12 now just isn’t the same as a size 12 from the 60s.
 This is an important message because not everyone knows that, and it can be a bit disheartening to find out the hard way (I’m speaking from experience here).